 Mastery in this class requires preparation, passion, and professionalism.
-Students are expected, within the requirements allowed by university policy, to attend class, be on time, and meet all deadlines.
-Work assigned in advance of class should be completed as directed.
-Full participation in online and live discussions, group projects, and small group activities is expected.
+Students are expected, within the requirements allowed by university policy, to attend class, be on time,

 My role as instructor is to identify critical issues related to the course, direct you to and teach relevant information, assign appropriate learning activities, create opportunities for assessing your performance, and communicate the outcomes of such assessments in a timely, informative, and professional way.
 Feedback is essential for you to have confidence that you have mastered the material and for me to determine that you are meeting all course requirements.